 This booklet is for general information purposes only and does not comprise advice on any particular matter.
 You should not rely on any of the material in this booklet without seeking appropriate legal or other professional advice.
 While every care has been taken in preparation of this booklet, we are not liable for any inaccuracies, errors, omissions or misleading information contained in it.

-Last updated: Beauchamps November 2019

-3

-DOING BUSINESS
+DOING BUSINESS IN IRELAND

 Contents

-1. INTRODUCTION 5
+1. INTRODUCTION į

 2. IRELAND'S ATTRACTIONS AT A GLANCE 6

 3. CHOOSING A BUSINESS STRUCTURE 7

 4. INCORPORATING A COMPANY 8

-5. IRELAND'S FAVOURABLE TAX REGIME 9
+5. IRELAND'S FAVOURABLE TAX REGIME ç

 6. PERSONAL TAXES 13

 7. MORE TAX INCENTIVES 14

 8. INVESTMENT INCENTIVES 15

 9. BANKING 16

 10. INTELLECTUAL PROPERTY & DATA PROTECTION 17

 11. EMPLOYMENT LAW IN IRELAND 20

-12. REAL ESTATE 28
+12. REAL ESTATE 24

-13. APPENDIX: IRELAND FACTS AND FIGURES 30
+12 APPENDIX- IRELAND FACTS AND FIGURES 26

-5 INTRODUCTION Ireland continues to be one of the favoured global locations for investment.
-A record number of investments were secured during 2016 - rising to 244 from 213 in the previous year.
-Total employment at overseas companies now stands at 199,877 people, the highest level on record.
-There are over 750 overseas companies with internationally focused operations in Ireland, many of these are the top technology, pharmaceutical and financial services companies in the world.
+3

+INTRODUCTION

+Ireland continues to be one of the favoured global locations for investment.

 Our pro-business environment, low corporate tax rates and the availability of a young, well-educated and skilled work force have helped us attract hundreds of foreign companies to locate here.
 In addition, costs in property, rents, services and labour have fallen over the last five years significantly increasing our cost competitiveness.
 In this booklet, we look at investing in Ireland and outline some of the benefits Ireland has as a business location.
 Whether considering establishing in Ireland for the first time, expanding into Europe, or if you already have an established European presence and are looking to future expansion, we hope this publication serves as a valuable resource for you.
-Ireland's attractions at a glance:
+Ireland's attractions at a glance - Why invest?:

-Track record

-- New investments secured:

-- 2017 237

-- 2016 244

-- 2015 213

-- Ireland is first in the world for inward investment by quality and value

-- Home to 9 of the top 10 global software companies and 9 of the World's top 10 pharma companies and 15 of the World's top 25 financial services companies

-- Attracts companies from all sectors such as ICT, Life Sciences, Financial Services, Internet of Things, Engineering and Business Services
+Track record - · New investments secured: - 2020 246 - 2019 250 - Ireland is first in the world for inward investment by quality and value - Ireland is first in the world for labour productivity - Home to 9 of the top 10 global software companies and 9 of the World's top 10 pharma companies and 15 of the World's top 25 financial services companies - Attracts companies from all sectors such as ICT, Life Sciences, Financial Services, Internet of Things, Engineering and Business Services

-Europe 6 - Gateway to Europe and beyond - Free movement of goods and services within EU and its 500 million plus consumers - English speaking and member of EU / Eurozone - Large number of cities and towns with proven ability to attract FDI
+Europe - · Gateway to Europe and beyond - Free movement of goods and services within EU and its 500 million plus consumers - English speaking and member of EU / Eurozone - Large number of cities and towns with proven ability to attract FDI